 Use the attribute

 data-ms-plan:add="PRICE_ID" to allow members to have multiple prices.
-This is great for courses, digital products, and a-la-carte services.
+This is great for one-time payments, courses, digital products, and a-la-carte services.

 Handle Abandoned Checkouts